lucaszischka/BottomSheet/README.md

 `.enableFlickThrough(Bool)`: Makes it possible to switch directly to the top or bottom position by long swiping.

+`.iPadFloatingSheet(Bool)`: Makes it possible to make the sheet appear like on iPhone.

 `.onDismiss(() -> Void)`: A action that will be performed when the BottomSheet is dismissed.
 -  Please note that when you dismiss the BottomSheet yourself, by setting the bottomSheetPosition to .hidden, the action will not be called.

 `.isResizable(Bool)`: Makes it possible to resize the BottomSheet.
 - When disabled the drag indicator disappears.

+`.sheetWidth(BottomSheetWidth)`: Makes it possible to configure a custom sheet width.
+- Can be relative through `BottomSheetWidth.relative(x)`.
+- Can be absolute through `BottomSheetWidth.absolute(x)`.
+- Set to `BottomSheetWidth.platformDefault` to let the library decide the width.

 `.enableSwipeToDismiss(Bool)`: Makes it possible to dismiss the BottomSheet by long swiping.